-Federal retirees in the CSRS and FERS retirement systems will receive a COLA increase
+Federal retirees in the CSRS and FERS retirement systems may receive a

 information is available on this site.
-Active fedeal employee's pay will
+Active federal employee's pay may

 Retiree JOB Opportunities